Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: Conclusion

 \section{Conclusion}

-We introduced SACRED-Bench, a benchmark demonstrating that compositional audio attacks can effectively bypass existing safeguards.
+We introduced SACRED-Bench, the first compositional audio attack benchmark that effectively jailbreaks existing safeguards.
+We proposed three different ways to composite harmful audio streams, including speech-speech overlap, speech-audio overlap, and multi-speaker dialogue, which are all representative of real-world scenarios.
 Our experiments revealed significant vulnerabilities in state-of-the-art LLMs, with an Attack Success Rate exceeding 66\% on Gemini 2.5 Pro, exposing the critical limitations of text-centric safety filters.
-As a countermeasure, our proposed SALMONN-Guard successfully reduced the ASR to approximately 20\% by performing holistic multimodal safety checks.
-This paper underscores the urgent need to develop robust, truly multimodal safety paradigms for the next generation of audio LLMs.
+As a countermeasure, our proposed SALMONN-Guard successfully reduced the ASR down to approximately 20\% by performing holistic multimodal safety checks, showcasing the need to develop multimodal safety guardrails for the next generation of LLMs.